A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

 Phase 1: Initiate

-Engaging this diverse set of stakeholders early can also help secure buy-in as hospitals prepare to update their pre-construction risk assessment process, including potentially using ASHE’s ICRA 2.0.
+Engaging this diverse set of stakeholders early on can also help secure buy-in as hospitals prepare to update their pre-construction risk assessment process, including potentially using ASHE’s ICRA 2.0.
 The PCRA process can be challenging, but early input allows stakeholders to identify areas of frustration and then work together to align goals, facilitate cross-functional collaboration, and streamline the entire process.

 Phase II: Plan